Did you suffer ruptured or slipped discs in a car accident? Unfortunately, ruptured or herniated discs occur all too frequently in car accidents.

 - Numbness or tingling along the affected nerves

-- Pain in the neck and back
+- Pain in the neck (cervical spine) and back (lumbar spine)

 If you have pain in your neck or back that seems to extend to your limbs, you may need to see a doctor to rule out a ruptured or herniated disc.
 If the emergency room does X-rays after an accident and finds no breaks or fractures, it does not mean you do not have disc problems.

 Seeking Treatment for a Herniated Disc